 - Ask how often a clinic transfers more than one embryo with each transfer.
 More embryos per transfer may make success rates appear higher (this is a key reason some US rates appear higher than ours), but IVFAustralia rarely performs multiple transfers, as it can also increase the risks of multiple births, low birth weight and premature births.

 - Check whether the data includes processes like ICSI, or includes frozen embryo transfers or only 'fresh'.

 At IVF Australia we are proud of the success rates we are achieving for our patients.
 Together with our partner clinics in Melbourne, Queensland and Tasmania, we’re responsible for more births through IVF treatment than any other fertility group in Australia.

-The following graph shows the proportion of IVF Australia patients who had a fresh embryo transfer using their own eggs that resulted in a clinical pregnancy and a live birth in 2013 .
-The success rates range from 40.1% per embryo transfer leading to a live birth for patients under 30 years, to 8.5% per embryo transfer leading to a live birth for patients over 40 years.
+The following graph shows the proportion of IVF Australia patients who had a fresh embryo transfer of patients using their own eggs that resulted in a clinical pregnancy and a live birth in 2017.
+The success rates range from 34.9% per embryo transfer leading to a live birth for patients under 30 years, to 8.7% per embryo transfer leading to a live birth for patients over 40 years.
 It does not include any additional frozen embryo transfers that may have eventuated from that IVF treatment cycle.

 Want more information about IVF success rates?

 Understanding IVF success rates can be complex.
 At IVF Australia we will always explain, as carefully as practical, how any data is calculated.
 Individual factors also affect every patient's prospects of success.
 The best way to understand the likelihood of success for you, and your partner, is to arrange a consultation with one of our fertility specialists.
 Our role is to give you a thorough understanding of your own personal situation, and to work with you to develop the most suitable treatment plan to give you, your best possible chance of taking home a baby.